Type your search terms and pause for instant results.

 When fishing by boat, the entire Caicos barrier reef and wall is viable lionfish territory.

 Lionfish are known to cause a significant and lasting negative impact on reefs in the tropical Atlantic.
-Due to their ferocious appetite for fish, lionfish can eradicate entire subsets of existing localised food chains, ultimately causing long term reef deterioration.
+Due to their ferocious appetite for fish, lionfish can eradicate entire subsets of existing localized food chains, ultimately causing long term reef deterioration.

 It’s thought that lionfish were introduced in to the tropical Atlantic sometime in the 1980s or 1970s, probably from an aquarium breach or as discarded pets.
 In any case, lionfish populations in the Atlantic have exploded, and they’re now found throughout the Caribbean, Florida, and the Gulf of Mexico.